War of the Rats: Characters

 Colonel Heinz Thorvald, also known as Erwin Konig, may or may not even be a real person in the Battle of Stalingrad.
 Both were popular German names at the time and there is much debate on whether Thorvald's "character" was a fabrication or if he was actually real.

 In the book Thorvald describes himself as a coward who hides behind the lines and steals the lives of others.
 He grew up as a trap shooter and was known as one of the best shooters in the German Army.

 Colonel Heinz Thorvald was joined by Corporal Nikki Mond in his search to find and kill Vasily Zaytsev.
 Nikki acted as a spotter and general accomplice to Thorvald.

 Tania Chernova is an American with family ties to Russia.
 Her family was killed during the war and the only thing she wants is revenge.
 She joined the sniper school run by Zaitsev and became one of his top students as well as his lover, however her hotheadedness held her back from success because of her anger towards the German Army.
 However she works past that to become one of the better snipers.
 Later on in the book she was wounded by a blast from a hidden mine.

 A supporting character siding with the Red Army is Captain Igor Semyonovich Danilov, a reporter for the Red Star, a Russian newspaper.
 He joins Zaitsev at the school and on a few of his missions to report Zaitsev's heroic events and ingenious tactics as a sniper.
 Danilov eventually is shot down by Thorvald when he spots Thorvald through a periscope and jumps up to yell.

 Historical accuracy

 Zaitsev was a senior sergeant of the 2nd Battalion, 1047th Rifle Regiment, 284th Tomsk Rifle Division.
 He was interviewed by Vasili Grossman during the battle, and the account of that interview, lightly fictionalized in his novel, Life and Fate (Part One, Chapter 55), is substantially the same as that portrayed in the novel, without putting a name to the German sniper that he dueled with.
-On the other hand, the duel is portrayed quite differently in Zaitsev's own book, Notes of a Russian Sniper and in William Craig's 1974 history Enemy at the Gates: The Battle for Stalingrad.
+On the other hand, the duel is portrayed quite differently in Zaitsev's own book, Notes of a Sniper, and in William Craig's 1974 history Enemy at the Gates: The Battle for Stalingrad.